-Luria Library faculty are experts in information literacy education and are available to support your students' information literacy development in a variety of ways.
-Contact Ellen Carey to discuss research and information literacy instruction and support for your class, or use the Library Research Instruction Menu to request a research workshop.
+Luria Library faculty are experts in information literacy education and are available to support your and your students' information literacy development in a variety of ways.

 We create customized research workshops for your course or for a particular assignment, held in the library or in your classroom.
 Research workshops range from a single brief (15-20 minute) introduction to library resources and services, to multiple full class sessions using active learning and hands-on research practice.
 A research guide or other online instruction may be used in conjunction with a research workshop.

-You may request a workshop by contacting Ellen Carey or using the Library Research Instruction Menu anytime up to two days before your desired workshop date, but we are more likely to be able to accommodate your request with at least two weeks notice.
+You may request a workshop by contacting Ellen Carey or using the Library Research Instruction Menu anytime before your desired workshop date, but we are more likely to be able to accommodate your request with at least two weeks notice.

 Please note that the course instructor is expected to be present during all research workshops -- your active participation is welcome and is likely to benefit your students.